AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 ### Alacrity

 As you reach 6th level, your body gets used more and more to moving across fields, avoiding any danger that comes near it.
-Your walking speed increases by 10', and you are not impeded by difficult terrain while using techniques which involve your movement or the Dash action.
+Your walking speed increases by 10', and you are not impeded by difficult terrain while using techniques which involve your movement or the [[Action Economy#^f8a635|dash action]].
 You are proficient with Initiative and Wits saving throws.

 ### Guerilla